hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 ![We can implement the logic of transistors using water.
 The water pressure from the gate closes or opens a faucet between the source and the sink.](./images/chapter3/transistor_water.png){#transistor-water-fig .margin  }

 There are several ways to implement the logic of a transistor.
-For example, we can use faucets to implement it using water pressure (e.g. [transistor-water-fig](){.ref}).
+For example, we can use faucets to implement it using water pressure (e.g. [transistor-water-fig]()).
 This might seem as merely a curiosity, but there is a field known as [fluidics](https://en.wikipedia.org/wiki/Fluidics) concerned with implementing logical operations using liquids or gasses.
 Some of the motivations include operating in extreme environmental conditions such as in space or a battlefield, where standard electronic equipment would not survive.

 The standard implementations of transistors use electrical current.
 One of the original implementations used   _vacuum tubes_.